risk-first/website/menagerie/Boundary-Risk.md

 Those risks are true for _any_ instrument you choose.
 However, if you choose the _uncommon_ instrument like the [Balalaika](https://en.wikipedia.org/wiki/Balalaika), you have _worse_ [Boundary Risk](Boundary-Risk), because the _ecosystem_ for the balalaika is smaller.
 It might be hard to find a tutor, or a band needing a balalaika.
 You're unlikely to find one in a friend's house (compared to the piano, say).

 Even choosing the Piano has [Boundary Risk](Boundary-Risk).
-By spending your time learning to play the piano, you're mitigating [Communication Risk](Communication-Risk) issues, but _mostly_, your skills won't be transferrable to playing the guitar.
+By spending your time learning to play the piano, you're mitigating [Communication Risk](Communication-Risk) issues, but _mostly_, your skills won't be transferable to playing the guitar.
 Your decision to choose one instrument over another cements the [Boundary Risk](Boundary-Risk): you're following a path on the [Risk Landscape](Risk-Landscape) and changing to a different path is _expensive_.

 Also, it stands to reason that making _any_ choice is better than making _no_ choice, because you can't try and learn _all_ the instruments.
 Doing that, you'd make no meaningful progress on any of them.